 This photo essay is my humble attempt to convey that privileged experience in all of its wondrous dimensions–fun, delicious, tragic, joyous, arduous, timeless, and sublime.
-I offer it with the most profound gratitude as a celebration of a uniquely sacred gathering place, of my fellow pilgrims, and of all those things that make life worth living.
+I offer it with the most profound gratitude and as a celebration of a uniquely sacred gathering place, of my fellow pilgrims, and of all those things that make life worth living.

-En route to Saint Jean Pied du Port… Meeting my first fellow pilgrim So Young and getting well wishes from friendly French lady Beatrice and her daughter.
+En route to Saint Jean Pied du Port, meeting my first fellow pilgrim So Young and getting well wishes from friendly French lady Beatrice and her daughter.

-The first order of business is to check in at the pilgrim’s office, which is staffed by a small crew of volunteers… delightful and enthusiastic ladies who will get your Camino off on the right foot.
+The first order of business is to check in at the pilgrim’s office, which is staffed by a small crew of delightful and enthusiastic lady volunteers who will get your Camino off on the right foot.
 It’s also quite an exciting time as you start to meet other pilgrims from all over the world.

 There you can get your pilgrim’s passport (credencial), the traditional scallop shell, and a weather report for the next day.